zaidxGithub/zaidxGithub/README.md

-- 👋 Hi, I’m Mohammad Zaid
+- Hi, I’m Mohammad Zaid
-- 👀 I’m interested in creating newprojects
+- I’m interested in creating newprojects
-- 🌱 I’m currently learning competitive programming and webdev.
+-  I’m currently learning competitive programming and webdev.
-- 💞️ I’m looking to collaborate on different public projects.
+-  I’m looking to collaborate on different public projects.
-- 📫 How to reach me on linkedin@Mohammad Zaid
+-   How to reach me on linkedin@Mohammad Zaid
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 zaidxGithub/zaidxGithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.